rygelouv/android-audio-sensei/README.md

 }
 ```

-# Recording audion
+# Recording audio

-You simply need an instance of AudioSensei class and start recording
+You simply need an instance of AudioSensei class to start recording

 Using `startRecording()`